 Get Ready for Brexit

 If yes to any of these, a UK Customs Declaration is essential and required by law.
 All goods will also require a Security Declaration.
-Export declarations are required from 1 January, Import declarations will also be required and for most goods you will have up to 6 months to complete the process.
+Export declarations to the EU are required from 1 January, Import declarations from the EU will also be required but for most goods and traders you will have up to 6 months to complete the process.
 However, delaying the completion of your declarations will expose you to building up a backlog, increasing your administration costs and a growing liability for any taxes and duties due on the goods.
-We believe it is best practice to be able to complete your declarations as you import the goods and do so as early as possible in 2021.
+We believe it is best practice to be be able to complete your declarations as you import the goods and do so as early as possible in 2021.

-Descartes e-custom software provides a straightforward way of submitting Customs Declarations through your customs registration.
+Descartes e-Custom software provides a straightforward way of submitting Customs Declarations.
 It also allows you to record the import in your records pending submission of a supplementary declaration for those first 6 months should you require this.

-Who is responsible for the Customs Declarations in your business and apply for an EORI Number.
+Step 2: Determine who is responsible for the Customs Declarations in your business and apply for an EORI Number.

-You will need to determine whether it’s you or your supplier that is responsible for making the required Customs Declarations from 1 January 2021, when moving goods either into or out of the UK.
+You will need to determine whether it’s you or your supplier that is responsible for making the required Customs Declarations, when moving goods either into or out of the UK.
 There are a set of rules that define the essential terms of trade for the sale of goods known as ‘Incoterms’, published by the International Chamber of Commerce (ICC).
 They will enable you to determine if you or the Supplier is considered to be the Importer or Exporter and therefore responsible for the Customs Declarations under Brexit.

-If you are responsible for (or will be named on) the Customs Declaration you will need a UK EORI (Economic Operators Registration and Identification).
+If you are responsible for (or will be named on) the Customs Declaration you will need a UK EORI (Economic Operators Registration and Identification) number.

 - An EORI is a registration number required to undertake Imports or Exports